Deivid: Fenerbahçe

 Deivid was transferred to Fenerbahçe SK in August 2006 for a sum of €4.5 million.
 He scored the second goal in the 88th minute against Trabzonspor on 13 May 2007 and helped Fenerbahçe win the Turkish Super League Championship after the game finishing 2–2 crowned them champions.
 However, he has not satisfied the supporters of the club yet and only performed well in a couple of matches in the last year.
 Football circles were sure that his contract would be terminated by the club due to his poor performance.

-Deivid proved them wrong by becoming the star of the preseason training camp and by scoring an important goal against Beşiktaş J.K. in the Turkish Super Cup final and by scoring the decisive goal against Internazionale in the first match of the 2007–08 UEFA Champions League in the Şükrü Saracoğlu Stadium on 19 September 2007.
+Deivid proved them wrong by becoming the star of the preseason training camp and by scoring an important goal against Beşiktaş J.K. in the Turkish Super Cup final, and by scoring the decisive goal in a 1–0 victory over Internazionale in the first match of the 2007–08 UEFA Champions League in the Şükrü Saracoğlu Stadium on 19 September 2007.

 Deivid would score another important European goal for Fenerbahçe on the 2nd Champions League match day, to help them record a 2–2 draw away at CSKA Moscow.
 In the 3rd Champions League match day he was sent off against PSV Eindhoven.

 In the 2007–08 UEFA Champions League round of 16 against Sevilla in Spain, Deivid also scored two goals which carried the match to extra time and then penalties.
 With his goals Fenerbahçe eliminated Sevilla and made it to the quarter final of the tournament for the first time in their history.
-In the first leg of the quarter final match against Chelsea F.C.
-Deivid scored an own goal in the thirteenth minute, when an attempted Florent Malouda cross struck his foot and passed his own keeper.
+In the first leg of the quarter-final match against Chelsea, Deivid scored an own goal in the thirteenth minute, when an attempted Florent Malouda cross struck his foot and passed his own keeper.
 He atoned for this mistake when he scored an astonishing 35-yard shot 9 minutes from the finish to give Fenerbahce a 2–1 lead after Colin Kazim-Richards had equalised.

-During the preparation for the 2008–2009 season he broke his left leg fibula and, shortly thereafter, his mother died which depressed him.
+During the preparation for the 2008–09 season he broke his left leg fibula and, shortly thereafter, his mother died which depressed him.
 He made his comeback from injury on 25 October 2008, when he joined the Turkish Super League game against Bursaspor at the 77th minute to substitute Semih Şentürk.
 He scored a goal during stoppage time.